91 pages • 3 hours read

 The first six chapters introduce George, a hard-working, devoted family man who has fallen on hard times.
 His team at work, trying to produce an important product launch, is adrift, and George may get fired as a result.
 Bad luck seems to haunt him, he’s lost his cheerfulness around his family, and his wife threatens to leave him.

 Forced to ride the bus to work for two weeks when his car breaks down, George meets the driver, Joy, a woman of high energy and enthusiasm, and her “Energy Bus” of cheerful passengers.
-At first, Joy’s ebullience annoys George, but her persistent warmth and uncanny perception about his troubles slowly win George over.
+At first, Joy’s ebullience annoys George, but her persistent warmth and uncanny understanding of his troubles slowly win George over.
 She offers to teach him her 10 rules for a more positive life.
 Cautiously, George accepts.

 Rule 3 is “Fuel Your Ride with Positive Energy.”
 The usual approach to problems is to whine and blame others; this negative energy sucks the zeal out of people and leads to bad outcomes, whereas positive energy generates enthusiasm, joy, and success.

 He learns that he must confront the doubters.
-The Rule 5 admonishes, “Don’t Waste Your Energy on Those Who Don’t Get on Your Bus.”
+Rule 5 admonishes, “Don’t Waste Your Energy on Those Who Don’t Get on Your Bus.”
 Moreover, Rule 6 instructs George to “Post a Sign That Says NO ENERGY VAMPIRES ALLOWED on Your Bus.”
 George confronts the doubters on his team, fires one of them, and loses another who quits, but he gets the rest to buy in.
-In the process George learns how much his team has resented his negativity, and he realizes he must clean up the damage he has done to worker morale.
+In the process, George learns how much his team has resented his negativity, and he realizes he must clean up the damage he has done to worker morale.

 Though The Energy Bus deals mainly with issues involving teamwork, its principles can be applied to any problem or challenge.
-In addition to the main chapters, the book contains a foreword by Ken Blanchard, a link to resources, and an index.

 Featured Collections